-- 120. In relation to the communication of information regarding her urine sample number, the Athlete submits that there is no evidence that she ever transmitted information regarding her urine sample to any other person and that she has not done so.
-In this regard: - Dr. Rodchenkov's testimony in relation to this particular issue is "very vague", which reflects the fact that Dr. Rodchenkov never personally observed any athlete transmitting information about their samples to anyone.
-Dr. Rodchenkov's testimony is mere hearsay and should be disregarded by the Panel. - Moreover, Dr. Rodchenkov's testimony on this point has been inconsistent and contradictory.
-As noted above, according to the First McLaren Report, Dr. Rodchenkov's original evidence to Prof. McLaren stated that an FSB agent was present at each doping control station at the Sochi Games and was responsible for sending the DCFs to Ms. Rodionova for onward transmission to Dr. Rodchenkov.
-In a later statement recorded in the Second McLaren Report, however, Dr. Rodchenkov changed his account to one where it was the athletes, rather than an FSB agent, who transmitted pictures of their DCFs to Ms. Rodionova. - 121.
-The Athlete further submits that there is no forensic evidence that supports the IOC's allegations that she committed an ADRV. - The Lausanne Laboratory found that there were no T marks on the Athlete's sample bottle.
+In a later statement recorded in the Second McLaren Report, however, Dr. Rodchenkov changed his account to one where it was the athletes, rather than an FSB agent, who transmitted pictures of their DCFs to Ms. Rodionova.

+- 123. The Athlete further submits that there is no forensic evidence that supports the IOC's allegations that he committed an ADRV.
+In particular, it is significant that: - No T marks were found on any of the samples bottles containing urine samples provided by the Athlete during the Sochi Games.
 The Lausanne Laboratory conceded that the absence of such marks provides moderate support for the proposition that the bottle was closed regularly and was not forcibly opened.
-Indeed, the IOC's expert gave evidence before the IOC DC that the IOC's investigative team had never managed to reopen a closed sample bottle without leaving any T marks.
-This meant there was "no support whatsoever for the contention that the Athlete's sample bottle was tampered with". - The Athlete's sample did not contain an abnormal level of sodium. - The DNA analysis of the Athlete's sample confirmed that the urine in sample number 2889152 was the Athlete's urine, thus supporting her submission that her sample bottles were never manipulated. - 122.
-In conclusion, the Athlete emphasised that: (a) she has never previously been convicted of an ADRV; and (b) there is neither direct evidence nor credible indirect evidence that demonstrates her commission of an ADRV.
-The Athlete submits that her career will effectively be brought to an end if the decision of the IOC DC is upheld.
+Indeed, the IOC's expert gave evidence before the IOC DC that the IOC's investigative team had never managed to reopen a closed sample bottle without leaving any T marks. - None of the Athlete's urine samples from the Sochi Games contained abnormal levels of sodium. - None of the Athlete's urine samples from the Sochi Games contained mixed DNA.
+Again, this supported his case that his samples had not been manipulated. - 124.
+In conclusion, the Athlete stated that he has never previously been convicted of an ADRV, and that there is neither direct evidence nor credible indirect evidence that demonstrates his commission of an ADRV.
+As a result of the decision of the IOC DC, the Athlete's career will effectively be brought to an end.
 The Athlete therefore submits that, given the circumstances of the case, the Panel cannot be comfortably satisfied that the Athlete committed any ADRV.
 Accordingly, the decision of the IOC DC should be annulled.

-В. The Respondent's submissions
+B. The Respondent's submissions

-123. The Respondent's submissions, in essence, may be summarised as follows:
+125. The Respondent's submissions, in essence, may be summarised as follows: